 The idea is the following.

 We are standardizing or scaling the sample mean we got.
+(You can quickly obtain it with our Mean, Median, Mode calculator.)
 If the sample mean is close enough to the hypothesized mean, then Z will be close to 0.
 Otherwise, it will be far away from it.
 Naturally, if the sample mean is exactly equal to the hypothesized mean, Z will be 0.

 In all these cases, we would accept the null hypothesis.